 An advanced society requires complex human interactions.
 Teamwork skills are needed at a greater scale than ever before.
 This means emotional intelligence or "EQ skills" need strengthening.
 Developing EQ starts with the desire to learn combined with the right tools to do so!
 This talk centers on a nine-piece framework, the Standards of Inclusive Behavior, to help participants create inclusive cultures that will result in diverse workplaces.
 The presenter will explore how each of the nine standards for interactions impact professional environments and how to use this framework to create equality and diversity of thought.
 Security, privacy, economic well-being and mental health depend on the ability to engage others positively, yet this is a skill that employers rarely teach.
 When establishing a baseline of standards for human interactions that are framed through the window of cybersecurity, teams and organizations can excel because expectations are clear and fair.

 Tips for Presentation Sessions

+- 16 slots available

+- 5 concurrent sessions

+- 45 minutes long

-- 14 slots available - 4 concurrent sessions - Maximum two presenters - Audience interaction is limited to 10 min Q&A - ✔ The first listed presenter will receive complimentary registration with two nights of lodging - ✓ Other listed presenters do not receive complimentary registration or lodging
+- Maximum 2 presenters

+- Audience interaction is limited to 10 min Q&A

+The first listed presenter will receive complimentary registration with two nights of lodging.